dKab/todo/README.md

 Also you need **grunt-cli** to be installed globally on your machine.
 After clonning the repository, install all dependencies with `npm install` and `bower install`.

-Run `http-server app` from project's root directory to start the server.
+Run `http-server` from project's root directory to start the server.
 After that you can go to http://localhost:8080 in your browser to see application in action.

 #Testing: